pietervdvn/MapComplete/Docs/Layers/kindergarten_childcare.md

-  - *This is a kindergarten (also known as <i>preschool</i>) where small kids receive early education.*  corresponds with  `amenity=kindergarten`
+  - *This is a kindergarten (also known as <i>preschool</i>) where small kids receive early education.*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dkindergarten' target='_blank'>kindergarten</a>
   - *This is a childcare facility, such as a nursery or daycare where small kids are looked after.
-They do not offer an education and are ofter run as private businesses*  corresponds with  `amenity=childcare`
+They do not offer an education and are ofter run as private businesses*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dchildcare' target='_blank'>childcare</a>